OpenTechStrategies/streetcrm/INSTALL.md

 solution is just to drop the database (`drop database` in PostgreSQL, or in SQLite just remove the database file) and run the `makemigration` and `migrate` steps again.

+If you've changed the organization name in the config file, you'll need to create a migration for it to take effect in the label (before you do that the label will show "Is this institution a member of StreetCRM Default Org?").
+So, after you've set the org name in the config file, do the following:

+        $ python manage.py makemigrations
+        # you'll see something like the following:
+        # Migrations for 'streetcrm':
+        #  MIGRATION-FILE-NAME.py:
+        #    - Alter field is_member on institution
+        $ python manage.py migrate
+        # Running migrations:
+        #  Rendering model states...
+DONE
+        #  Applying streetcrm.MIGRATION-FILE-NAME...
+OK

 Load sample data if necessary
 -----------------------------